juan-leon/lowcharts/README.md

 Type `lowcharts --help`, or `lowcharts PLOT-TYPE --help` for a complete list of options.

-Currently four basic types of plots are supported:
+Currently five basic types of plots are supported:

 #### Bar chart for matches in the input